BorgwardtLab/maldi-learn/README.md

 $ poetry install       # Setup the virtual environment for development
 ```

+## Getting the data

+Download the data from [DOI: 10.5061/dryad.bzkh1899q](https://doi.org/10.5061/dryad.bzkh1899q) and extract
+all files into one shared directory, which we will refer to as the root data directory.

 ## Examples

 The folder `examples` contains scripts that demonstrate a part of the